Hypoxic-Ischemic Encephalopathy (HIE)

 What is HIE?

 Hypoxic-ischemic encephalopathy is a type of brain injury that occurs when the brain does not receive sufficient oxygen or blood flow.
+If you or a loved one has experienced this condition, seeking legal advice from a traumatic brain injury attorney or HIE attorney can be crucial.
 This can happen during the labor and delivery period and may be because of the negligence of a healthcare provider or healthcare providers.
 HIE occurs more often than you would think and is a very serious condition that can result in a permanent brain injury to the baby or the baby’s death.

 Is there treatment for HIE?